Ecological Assessment and Analysis

 After this assessment is complete, we shift our survey strategy towards monitoring for natural or anthropogenic-induced fluctuations in the reef communities.
 Having baseline data on reef conditions and natural patterns of change will prepare us to monitor the effects of management policies (opening or closing of fisheries), major environmental events (such as El ñino, major bleaching events), natural disasters (crown-of-thorns outbreaks, hurricanes), and shipwrecks.

 Our main survey methods utilize scientific diving to enable researchers to access the underwater reef habitats and survey the biota.
 During research cruises we conduct three kinds of dive surveys: towed-diver surveys, Rapid Ecological Assessments (REAs), and Stationary Point Counts (SPCs).
-Biological data from these surveys are analyzed in the context of oceanographic conditions (link to buoys) and benthic habitat maps to help us understand coral reefs as an ecosystem.
+Biological data from these surveys are analyzed in the context of oceanographic conditions and benthic habitat maps to help us understand coral reefs as an ecosystem.

 Specific Research Objectives